PabloL2003/Forked-AV-Mace_Engine-Spaghetti/README.md

 - Menu that include links to our github and last release

 ## Additional comments
-- Droping a .fbx will create a gameobject.
+- Dropping a .fbx will create a gameobject.
 - Dropping a .png or .dds with a selectet gameobject will apply the texture or replace the old one.

 ## Improvements